This is the most complete list of link building strategies on the Web. Period.

 In fact, you’ll find 175 strategies, tips and tactics on this page.

-So if you’re looking to build powerful backlinks, you’ll really enjoy this list.
+So if you’re looking to build backlinks to your site, you’ll really enjoy this list.

 I want strategies that are: